HugoJF/twitch-clip-downloader/README.md

 ##### Prompts

+Every information needed

 Each time you run this script, it will ask you for a channel name, and then confirm if you want to download everything.

+## Environment Variables

+Here are the descriptions for each variable:

+  - `DEBUG`: print a fuck-metric-ton of information, just keep it false for normal use;
+  - `CLIENT_ID`: Twitch API Client ID;
+  - `CLIENT_SECRET`: Twitch API Client Secret;
+  - `BASEPATH`: where files (clips, VODs, fragments) should be stored;
+  - `YOUTUBE_DL_PATH`: where youtube-dl executable is located;
+  - `VIDEOS_PARALLEL_DOWNLOADS`: how many VOD fragments should be downloaded at the same time.
+  - `CLIPS_PARALLEL_DOWNLOADS`: how many clips should be downloaded at the same time.